 Most of the reported Health and Energy concentrations in split biota samples are in good agreement, and most concentrations are below detection limits.
-The Pu-239/240 results are in fair agreement.
-Health detected Pu-239/240 in two samples, while Energy had a detected result in only one of these samples (Figure 3.5.1).
+In 2018, The Pu-239/240 results were in fair agreement but for this reporting period, 2019, Sr-90 results are in good agreement (Figure 3.5.1).
+The Sr-90 results are in good agreement for samples analyzed wet which include fish, food, and gamebirds (Figure 3.5.2) and are in fair agreement for samples analyzed dry which includes vegetation (Figure 3.5.3).
+Health detected Sr-90 in two of the vegetation samples while Energy did not.

-All of the Health and Energy concentrations in split wine samples are in good agreement, and all concentrations are below detection limits.
+All of the Health and Energy concentrations in split wine samples are in good agreement with concentrations similar to historic results.